Woman with scorpions, 1985

 © Francisco Toledo, VEGAP, Málaga, 2020

-The exhibition Contemporary art in Oaxaca: vanguard, myth and reality provides an overview of the various artistic manifestations that emerged from this southwest Mexican state.
+The exhibition Contemporary art in Oaxaca: vanguard, myth and tradition provides an overview of the various artistic manifestations that emerged from this southwest Mexican state.

-Rufino Tamayo, Francisco Toledo, Rodolfo Morales, Rodolfo Nieto, Juan Alcázar, Javier Maximino, Cecilio Sánchez, Irma Guerrero, Alejandro Santiago, Luis Zarate, Justina Fuentes, Tomas Pineda Matus and Felipe Morales make up the group of artists in the exhibition, with works ranging from the 1960s to the start of the 1990s.
+Rufino Tamayo, Francisco Toledo, Rodolfo Morales, Rodolfo Nieto, Juan Alcázar, Javier Maximino, Cecilio Sánchez, Irma Guerrero, Alejandro Santiago, Luis Zárate, Justina Fuentes and Felipe Morales make up the group of artists in the exhibition, with works ranging from the 1960s to the start of the 1990s.

 The exhibition analyses different trends, languages and themes in Oaxacan art, showcasing its diversity as well as common features of artistic manifestations seen in contemporary art from this region.